Borod

-Borod is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Borod is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-On the western boundary of the Verbandsgemeinde of Hachenburg – a kind of collective municipality – in the northwestern Westerwaldkreis lies the community of Borod in a side valley of the river Wied.
-The community stretches from the bonemill on the Wied in a southwesterly direction.
+On the western boundary of the Verbandsgemeinde of Hachenburg – a kind of collective municipality – in the northwestern Westerwaldkreis lies the municipality of Borod in a side valley of the river Wied.
+The municipality stretches from the bonemill on the Wied in a southwesterly direction.
 Borod belongs to the Verbandsgemeinde of Hachenburg, whose seat is in the like-named town.

-The community has an area of 314 ha, of which 101 ha is wooded and 272 ha is given over to agriculture, The rest is the built-up area.
-The community's elevation ranges between 248 and 336 m above sea level.
+The municipality has an area of 314 ha, of which 101 ha is wooded and 272 ha is given over to agriculture, The rest is the built-up area.
+The municipality's elevation ranges between 248 and 336 m above sea level.
 The yearly average temperature is roughly 8 °C. Yearly average precipitation is 900 mm.
 The high proportion of wooded land guarantees a great wealth of water.
 The landscape's diversity with its extensive forests, many hedgerows and groves and good water-conducting vegetation form the best conditions for a high quality of life, recreation close to nature and nature-oriented hiking.